Introduction

 A lot of people are worried about AI writing in journalism, especially about whether the information is actually correct, really trustworthy, and free from any kind of bias.

-AI is changing how journalists work and how people get news by taking over some routine tasks and kind of opening up new ways to tell stories.
 New tools like AI chatbots can give people personalized news and let readers interact in real time, which is pretty wild if you think about it.
 Predictive models help figure out what audiences enjoy, so journalists can create content that fits their interests better.
 For example, AI tools like BlueDot have predicted the spread of diseases such as COVID-19 by looking at data from news reports and travel patterns.
 Also, risk prediction tools are used in health reporting to estimate the chances of disease outbreaks based on things like climate change and population size, and a few other factors too.

 On top of that, Natural Language Processing (NLP) technology is being used more often to create news about health topics.
-This helps reporters quickly write articles that explain complex medical studies or update public health advice, without spending forever on one piece.
+This helps reporters quickly write articles that explain complex medical studies or update public health advice without spending forever on one piece.
 These changes make the work a lot faster but they also kind of shake up old ideas about how news is created and shared.

 How AI Supports Public Health Reporting